 The Hispanic Development Fund Scholarship Program was established in 1984 to invest in the Hispanic/Latino/x youth of the Greater Kansas City Area by providing annual awards to both entering and continuing college students.

-The primary focus was to assist those Hispanics living in the area with the largest concentration of Hispanic residents.
+The primary focus was to assist Latinos living in the area with the largest concentration of Hispanic and Latino residents.
 The scholarships are designed to supplement the students' financial resources from family, government, and other sources.
 It is the intent of the Hispanic Development Fund Scholarship Program to bridge the financial gap between students and their educational goals.
-It is expected that these scholarships will result in better educational and, ultimately, economic opportunities for Hispanics.
-It is the express intent of the Hispanic Development Fund Scholarship Program that scholarship recipients make use of the scholarships to graduate from college and return to the Greater Kansas City metropolitan area to contribute to the local Hispanic community.
-The goal of the Hispanic Development Fund Scholarship Program is to award college scholarships annually.
+It is expected that these scholarships will result in better educational and, ultimately, economic opportunities for the community HDFKC serves.
+It is the express intent of the Hispanic Development Fund Scholarship Program that scholarship recipients make use of the scholarships to graduate from college and return to the Greater Kansas City metropolitan area to contribute to the local Hispanic/Latino community.

-- Be of Hispanic Heritage.
+- Be of Hispanic/Latino heritage.

 - Proven academic merit as reflected in GPA and answer to essay question.

-- Demonstrated need for financial assistance as exhibited by family’s gross income, size of family, and other financial need.
+- Demonstrated need for financial assistance as exhibited by family’s gross income, size of family and other financial need.